jlapeyre/MethodInSrc.jl/README.md

 ## Motivation

-Some code provides efficient, specialized methods for particular data types.
+Some code provides efficient, specialized methods for particular data types, rather than relying on fallack methods defined for more abstract types.
 It's important that the input, the output, and the function call look exactly as they did before implementing the efficient method.
 So the test shouldn't change:
 ```julia
 @test sum(A) = n
 ```
-How then, apart from benchmarking, do you test your new implementation ?
+How then, apart from benchmarking, can you test that your new implementation is indeed called?
 This module is a step towards a solution.

 The problem becomes more complicated, and more error prone, if you have a file defining binary operations, say multiplication, for combinations of various particular and abstract types.
-Are you sure dispatch is occurring as you intend ?
+Are you sure dispatch is occurring as you intend?

 Furthermore, due to changes in other code, someone may remove a specialized method that has become redundant, or add a new one.
 When reading this code (even if you changed it yourself last year) and you can't find a method, did it go missing, or was removed intentionally ?

 _"... wait a minute, `foofunc` isn't in the source, but there's a test for it in the test suite--- and it's passing!"_